fabio914/RealityMixer/Instructions.md

  - You can now close your application/game on the Quest.

  If the camera position appeared to be incorrect or you were having other issues.
 Try restarting your headset, defining a new Guardian boundary and calibrating again.

+## Mixed Reality modes <a name="modes"></a>

+### Virtual Green Screen <a name="virtual-green-screen"></a>

+This mode uses ARKit's "person segmentation" to extract your body from the video without using a green screen.
+It works best if the camera is pointed to a wall in a well-lit environment, and if you're the only thing between the camera and the wall.

+This mode is only available on devices with an A12 chip or newer.

+### Avatar <a name="avatar"></a>

+This mode uses ARKit's Body Tracking to capture your movement and animate an avatar.
+It works best if your entire body is within frame (including your feet) and if you're facing the back camera, the avatar might not appear or animate properly otherwise.
+[Example]()

+ - You must choose an avatar before you can start the mixed reality connection.

+ TODO: Avatar picker here

+This mode is only available on devices with an A12 chip or newer.

+### Green Screen <a name="green-screen"></a>

+Use this mode if you have a regular green screen.
+You'll need to follow the steps below to configure your green screen before you can start the mixed reality connection.

+TODO: Instructions

+### Spectator <a name="spectator></a>

+This mode only displays the raw output from the Oculus Quest, without any extra composition.
+You won't be able to see the output from the camera unless you hide or filter the background layer.

+## Advanced options <a name="advanced"></a>

+### "Augmented Reality" effect <a name="ar-effect"></a>

+TODO

+### Moving the camera around the scene <a name="moving-camera"></a>

+TODO

 ## How to record a video? <a name="recording-howto"></a>